symopsio/examples/advanced/postgres_role_strategy/README.md

 ## Local testing

-You can iterate on your handler function locally by setting up a docker compose based Postgres database and then invoking your handler function directly.
+You can iterate on your handler function locally by setting up a docker compose based PostgreSQL database and then invoking your handler function directly.

 1. Start the local database with [`docker compose up`](lambda_src/test/docker-compose.yaml).
 2. Copy [`env.example`](lambda_src/test/env.example) to `.env` and then `source` it into your shell